+new s219L

-- new s219L provides that, where a detention officer forms a reasonable suspicion that a person is unlawfully carrying any prohibited goods, an officer of Customs (not necessarily the same officer who had reasonable suspicion) may detain that person for the purposes of being searched. - the search must be conducted at a place identified under s234AA; that is, a Customs disembarkation place for ships and aircraft (subsection (1));
+provides that, where a detention officer suspects on reasonable grounds that a person is unlawfully carrying any prohibited goods, an officer of Customs (not necessarily the same officer who had the reasonable suspicion) may detain that person for the purposes of being searched.

-- "detention officer" is defined amongst the definitions inserted by Clause 4; - the reasonable suspicion of the det ntion officer may be based on, but is not limit d to, any of the following grounds (subsection (2)): - a. the person's travel itinerary, including plans in relation to places that have been visited or are intend d to be visited by the person; - b. declarations or statements made under a law of the Commonwealth by the person in the course of arriving in or departing from Australia; - .. this includes not only Customs declarations, but also declarations made in connection with guarantime, etc. - documents in the person's possession, including passports, visas or tickets; - d. the contents of or appearanc of the person's baggage.
+- the search must be conducted at a place identified under s234AA; that is, a Customs disembarkation place for ships or aircraft (subsection (1)); - "detention officer" is defined amongst the definitions inserted by Clause 4; - the suspicion of the detention officer may be based on, but is not limited to, any of the following grounds (subsection (2)): - a. the person's travel itinerary, including plans in relation to places that have been visited or are intended to be visited by the person; - declarations or statements made under a law of the Commonwealth by the person in the course of arriving in or departing from Australia; - declarations, but also declarations made in connection with quarantine, etc. - c. documents in the person's possession, including passports, visas or tickets; - d. unusual behaviour of the person observed by or reported to an officer of Customs; and the contents of or appearance of the person's baggage.